“Protecting our Humanity in the midst of Tribal Warfare: Thoughts for our Time” with Maxine Anderson MD (SPSI Scientific Session)

 Presented by Maxine Anderson MD

 In these turbulent times, it is easy to surrender our quiet spacious thought for the excitement and often-delicious outrage emanating from polarized, tribal convictions.
 Significantly, the allure of such reversion involves descent from our humane toward our inhumane level of experience.
-This talk will explore this region and hope to emphasize factors which protect or re-establish the link with our humanity which resides in quiet open-minded thought.
+This talk will explore the dynamics of this descent and emphasize the protective factors, which re-establish the links with our humanity and its quiet, open-minded thinking.

 Dr. Maxine Anderson is a TA/SA with SPSI and NPSI and the Canadian Psychoanalytic Society.
 This talk draws upon ideas put forth in her most recent book From Tribal Division to Welcoming Inclusion (2019) Routledge.